maskerade/prom-ecs-example/README.md

-# Welcome to your CDK TypeScript project!
+# AWS Timestream - CDK TypeScript project!

-This is a blank project for TypeScript development with CDK.
+This is a project to demo using AWS Timestream with Telegraf to populate the DB with Prometheus metrics data.

+Creates the following resources

+* VPC
+* ECS Cluster (with CloudMap namespace)
+* Application Load Balanced Fargate Service - running a simple NodeJS App
+* Fargate Service - running custom Telegraf Agent container to scrape prometheus metrics
+* AWS Timestream DB

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+The `cdk.json` file tells the CDK Toolkit how to execute the app.

 ## Useful commands